-Our trading activities include customer-driven trading in fixed income securities, equities, derivatives, and foreign exchange contracts.
-They also include the underwriting of fixed income and equity securities and proprietary trading.
+Our trading activities are primarily customer-driven trading in fixed income securities, equities, derivatives, and foreign exchange contracts.
+They also include the underwriting of fixed income and equity securities.
+Proprietary trading positions were essentially eliminated by the second quarter of 2010.